 It was 1938, the heyday of The Mother Road, when brothers Elwyn and Lawrence Lippman built eight sandstone cottages on their grandfather’s apple orchard along Route 66 in Springfield, Missouri, and accented the property with a rail fence.
-By 1946 the motel had grown to 28 rooms and in the early 1950s became part of the newly formed Best Western chain of motels.
+By 1946 the motel had grown to 28 rooms.
+In the early 1950s it became part of the newly formed Best Western chain of motels.
 The property went through many upgrades from the mid-1950s to the early 1970s, including changing from cottages to a strip motel.
 However, by the early 1990s, the Rail Haven had started to slip.